Race and the war on drugs: Controversial policies

-A number of policies introduced during the War on Drugs have been singled out as particularly racially disproportionate.
+A number of policies introduced during the war on drugs have been singled out as particularly racially disproportionate.

 Mandatory minimums

 The Anti-Drug Abuse Act of 1986 established a 100-1 sentencing disparity for the possession of crack or powder cocaine.
 Possession of 500 g of powder cocaine triggered a five-year mandatory minimum sentence, but it took possession of 5 g of crack cocaine to trigger the same mandatory minimum penalty.
 In addition, the Anti-Drug Abuse Act of 1988 established a one-year mandatory minimum penalty for simple possession of crack cocaine, which made crack cocaine the only controlled substance for which a first possession offense triggered a mandatory minimum penalty.

 A 1992 study found that mandatory minimum sentencing caused blacks and Hispanics to receive more-severe sentences than their white counterparts from 1984 to 1990.

-In 1995, the United States Sentencing Commission delivered a report to Congress concluding that because 80% of crack offenders were black, the 100-1 disparity disproportionately affected minorities.
+In 1995, the United States Sentencing Commission delivered a report to Congress concluding that because 80% of crack offenders were black, the 100–1 disparity disproportionately affected minorities.
 It recommended for the crack-powder sentencing ratio to be amended, and other sentencing guidelines to be re-evaluated.
 Its recommendations were rejected by Congress.
 By contrast, certain authors have pointed out that the Congressional Black Caucus backed the Anti-Drug Abuse Act of 1986, which implied that that law could not be racist.

 In 2010, Congress passed the Fair Sentencing Act, which reduced the sentencing disparity between crack and powder cocaine from 100–1 to 18–1.
 The mandatory minimum penalty was amended to take effect for possession of crack cocaine in excess of 28 g.

 Mandatory minimum penalties have been criticized for failing to apply uniformly to all cases of illegal behavior.

 Crime statistics

 Stops and searches

 A 2015 report conducted by the US Department of Justice found that black drivers in Ferguson, Missouri, were over twice as likely to be searched during vehicle stops but were found in possession of contraband 26% less often than white drivers.

 A 2016 report conducted by the San Francisco District Attorney's Office concluded that racial disparities exist regarding stops, searches, and arrests by the San Francisco Police Department and that the disparities were especially salient for the black population.
 Blacks made up almost 42% of all non-consensual searches after a stop but accounted for fewer than 15% of all stops in 2015.
-Blacks held the lowest search "hit rate" and so they were least likely to have contraband found on them during a search.
+Of all people searched without consent, Black and Hispanic people had the lowest “hit rates” (i.e., the lowest rate of contraband recovered).

 A 2016 Chicago Police Accountability Task Force report found that black and Hispanic drivers were searched by the Chicago Police more than four times more frequently than white drivers, but white drivers were found with contraband twice as often as black and Hispanic drivers.